Jacksonia scoparia: Taxonomy

-Scottish botanist Robert Brown described the dogwood in 1811 in Rees's Cyclopædia, from material sent by John White and George Caley to Kew Garden.
+Scottish botanist Robert Brown described dogwood in 1811 in Rees's Cyclopædia, from material sent by John White and George Caley to Kew Garden.
 The genus name honours George Jackson and the species name is derived from the foliage, which resembles Scotch broom (Cytisus scoparius).
-Jenny Chappill classified it in Group 4 within the genus, along with Jacksonia chappilliae, Jacksonia rhadinoclona and Jacksonia stackhousei—all from eastern Australia.
+Jenny Chappill classified it in Group 4 within the genus, along with Jacksonia chappilliae, Jacksonia rhadinoclona and Jacksonia stackhousei —all from eastern Australia.

 Dogwood Creek in Queensland was named after the profusion of the plant in the area by explorer Ludwig Leichhardt on 23 October 1844 during his expedition from Moreton Bay to Port Essington (now Darwin, Northern Territory).